Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "background": the background color.
 This can be a either a color name or hex-encoded value.
 - @c "color": the font color.
 This can be a either a color name or hex-encoded value.
 - @c "bold": @c true to make the text bold.
-- @c "scaling": numeric value of how much to scale the font size.
-For example, @c 2.0 will double the label's default font size.
+- @c "text-alignment": how to align the label's text.\nThe available options are:
+  @c "flush-left" or "ragged-right".
+  @c "flush-right" or "ragged-left".
+  @c "centered".
+  @c "justified".
 - @c "header": attributes to apply to the first row of the label.\nThe following sub-properties are available:
   - @c "bold": @c true to make the header bold.
   - @c "color": the font color for the header.
 This can be a either a color name or hex-encoded value.
   - @c "scaling": numeric value of how much to scale the header's font size.
-For example, @c 2.0 will double the header's default font size.
+For example, @c 2.0 will double the header's default font size.\n
+     Note that this will only affect the header scaling.
+To alter the label's scaling, use the label's root-leve
+     @c "scaling" property.

 ## Table {#table-properties}
 Properties for @c "table" nodes: